 Video game company Valve created their culture deck in the style of an old-fashioned employee handbook, with a twist.
 They use illustrations of characters from their games, sprinkling in annotations to give it a playful style that suits a game company.

-The handbook is full of important information that helps people acclimate to the team and do their jobs better.
+Their team handbook is full of important information that helps people acclimate to the team and do their jobs better.
 They include both philosophical, as well as actionable information like definitions of team structures, why they’re built as they are, and how to get involved with new projects.

 The result is an engaging document that’s easy to reference and read through without employees’ eyes glazing over before they absorb important information.
 By making the deck reflect their own laid-back, fun culture, Valve has made it far easier and more engaging for employees to reference.